VfB Stuttgart: Post-championship seasons 2008–12

-2019 – present
+2019–present: Re-emergence

 Stuttgart appointed Thomas Hitzlsperger as the sporting CEO, and in April they appointed Sven Mislintat as the sporting director, coming from Borussia Dortmund and Arsenal.
 In July 2019, Stuttgart was relegated to the second division, and started to rebuild the team.
 In mid-season, December 2019, former coach Tim Walter was fired and Pellegrino Matarazzo was signed.
 After one season, Stuttgart returned to the Bundesliga after finishing second in the 2019–20 2.
 Bundesliga season.
-In 2020, the contract of Mislintat was prolonged to give him more responsibility.

 Stuttgart stayed in the Bundesliga in the 2020–21 season, finishing in ninth place in the league.
-In the 2021–22 season, the team narrowly avoided relegation; a win against 1.
+In the 2021–22 season, the team narrowly avoided relegation; a last-minute-win against 1.
 FC Köln on the last match day guaranteed them a spot in the first league for a third consecutive season.
+In the 2022–23 season, Stuttgart managed to stay in the Bundesliga for a fourth consecutive season, but again only very closely, with Stuttgart finishing in 16th place and only qualifying for the next season thanks to successful play-offs.

+The 2023–24 season for Stuttgart has been one of the most successful ones of the club's history.
+Stuttgart was frequently called "the surprise team of the season".
+In Bundesliga, they played their best season ever based on the number and rate of victories.
+They remained in 3rd place of the Bundesliga for most of the matchdays, only behind Leverkusen and Bayern, until they surpassed Bayern Munich on the final matchday to finish as Bundesliga runners-up.
+It was the club's best performance since winning the league in 2007.
+They also reached the quarter-finals in the DFB Pokal, where they defeated 1.
+FC Union Berlin and Borussia Dortmund before losing to eventual winners Bayer Leverkusen 3–2.
+Strikers Serhou Guirassy and Deniz Undav were among the top goalscorers worldwide, with Guirassy even breaking the all-time Stuttgart record of most goals in a season despite missing some games.
+Deniz Undav, Alexander Nübel, Chris Führich, Maximilian Mittelstädt and Waldemar Anton were nominated for the preliminary squad of the Germany national team for the UEFA Euro 2024, a club record high for number of players ever selected from the club in a major tournament.